 Price and availability

-Normally priced at $1,599 (about £1,499, AU$1,598), the ZenBook 3 is discounted on Amazon in the US and UK for the exact same model and specifications we tested for our review.
-As of this writing, it’s priced at $1,480 and £994, respectively.
+In the US, the ZenBook 3 starts at $1,599 (about £1,499, AU$1,598) with the specs we tested in this review. .
 In Australia, the specifications are similar, save for memory.
-Instead of the same 16GB that ships elsewhere, the Australian model ships with 8GB and is sold at a ‘clearance’ price of AU$1,598.
+Instead of the same 16GB that ships elsewhere, the Australian model ships with 8GB and you can find it for AU$1,995.

 Even before the discounted pricing, the ZenBook 3 is priced under Apple’s MacBook with better specs, although it’s nearly double when compared to the Dell XPS 13.